danielLeal98/SpotifyClone/README.md

  </ul>
  <h2> expo </h2>
  <ul>
   <li>See the changes in you smartphone, that is amazing.
-Has to app Store and Play Store</li>
+There are in app Store and Play Store</li>
  </ul>
  <h2> Styled-components : </h2>
  <ul>